 Wattage: 1400W

-Smeg is now renowned for creating products with a retro aesthetic, and while this blender has some of that statement fifties look, it feels more modern than some of the brand's other appliances.
-The motor base is boxy but sleek, with buttons across the top and a large dial on the front, which lights up brightly and allows you to control the speed (on a scale of one to nine).
+A touch more modern than some of Smeg's other appliances, this blender is boxy but sleek.
+There are buttons across the top and a large dial on the front, which lights up brightly and allows you to control the speed (on a scale of one to nine).

-Where this blender scored lowest was sustainability – there was a lot of plastic packaging, and we struggled to find any details on spare parts or recycling in the manual, though there is some vague information online.
+Where this blender scored lowest was sustainability – there was a lot of plastic packaging, and we struggled to find any details on spare parts or recycling in the manual.
+We also found it very noisy in use, but it did achieve impressively smooth results.

 Lakeland tabletop blender with grinder